 Perimenopause and Financial Anxiety: Managing Money Stress

-Why perimenopause makes financial anxiety worse
+Why perimenopause amplifies financial anxiety

-The costs of perimenopause itself
+The direct financial cost of perimenopause

-Career and income during perimenopause
+Career and income decisions during perimenopause

 This content is for informational purposes only and does not replace medical advice.
 Always consult your healthcare provider about your specific situation.